The Perfect Loaf

 There’s a subtle note of sourness in this bread that’s typical of most naturally leavened bread, but it’s so subtle it just adds depth of flavor.
 If you find yours is sour focus on your starter maintenance: feed it regularly and perhaps next time use it a bit sooner.
 Additionally, you could also try making the levain with half white flour and half whole wheat, to make things even milder.

-The mild flavor of white wheat and pronounced spelt are in just the right balance with this bread.
+The mild flavor of white wheat and pronounced spelt are in just the right balance with this whole-grain wheat and spelt pan bread.
 You can tell it’s whole grain, but it’s not overwhelming.
 It brings wonderful flavor to sandwiches and toast rather than just performing the backseat task of delivering other ingredients.

-If you try this recipe, I’d love to see it!
-Tag @maurizio on Instagram and hashtag your photo #theperfectloaf so I can take a look!
+If you use this recipe, tag @maurizio on Instagram so I can take a look!

-As I mentioned in the Bake section above, this loaf needs to be fully baked through.
-If you have an instant-read thermometer, make sure the interior registers at least 210°F (99°C) before removing from the oven.
+As I mentioned in the Bake section above, this loaf must be fully baked.
+If you have an instant-read thermometer, ensure the interior registers at least 205°F (96°C) before removing it from the oven.
 If you find it’s burning before reaching this temperature, you might want to try reducing the heat to allow for a longer bake.

 Why is my crust thicker than yours in the photos?